gkuti/SnackBarUndo/README.md

 	</dependency>

-NOTE that the library should be used with a `Cordinator layout` as your root.
+NOTE that the library should be used with a `Coordinator layout` as your root element.

 Usage